 If an extend.dat file has become corrupted without any warning, here are a few theories as to why this may have happened:

-- Third-part add-ons and extensions -- Third-party add-ons are one of the first things I troubleshoot as a cause of Outlook errors.
+- Third-party add-ons and extensions -- Third-party add-ons are one of the first things I troubleshoot as a cause of Outlook errors.
 A poorly written extension can also cause an error.

 - A disk error -- Although disks have become more reliable over the past 10 years, errors still happen.
 An improperly copied or restored installation of Outlook or the Outlook user profile may send an error message if extend.dat was not preserved correctly.